-• If you are a student with a disability registered by the DSP on UCB campus and require special arrangements during exams and quizzes, I and the GSI must receive the official DSP accommodation by the DSP office at least 14 days (2 weeks) in advance.
+- If you are a student with a disability registered by the DSP on UCB campus and require special arrangements during exams and quizzes, I and the GSI must receive the official DSP accommodation by the DSP office at least 14 days (2 weeks) in advance.
 We will not be able to accommodate anyone in less than 14 days (as all exams and quizzes will be locked for certain times on Gradescope/Webwork) and the student will have to take the exam (or quiz) along with everyone else under the regular conditions provided for the class.
-The earlier we are informed about your DSP status, the easier it is to provide appropriate accommodations for you.

-• Do NOT ask to be given special accommodations while promising that in the future you will provide a DSP letter.
+The earlier we are informed about your DSP status, the easier it is to provide appropriate accommodations for you. - Do NOT ask to be given special accommodations while promising that in the future you will provide a DSP letter.
 Observe this policy: no exceptions will be made.

-12. Drop Deadline
+13. Drop Deadline

 The results of the first midterm will likely be known after the drop deadline.
-Do not ask me or the GSIs if I think you are more likely to get, say, $B^-$ instead of $C^+$ : we will not know.
-The decision to drop the course will be entirely yours and you will have to make it based on your first several quizzes and the first midterm (if its score is available at that point).
+Do not ask me or the GSIs if I think you are more likely to get, say, B- instead of C+: we will not know.
+The decision to drop the course or switch between P/NP and letter grade options will be entirely yours and you will have to make it based on your first several quizzes and the first midterm (if its score is available at that point).

-13. Incomplete Grades
+14. Incomplete Grades

-13.1.
-University policies: Please, consult the university policies regarding incomplete grades.
+- 14.1.
+University policies: Please, consult the university policies regarding incomplete grades. - 14.2.

-13.2.
 Reasons for Incomplete: An Incomplete "I" grade is rarely given.

-The only justifications for an I grade are:

-- documented serious medical problem, or - a genuine personal/family emergency.
+The only justifications for an I grade are: - documented serious medical problem, or - a genuine personal/family emergency.

-13.3.
+14.3.
 Conditions for giving an incomplete.
 When requesting an incomplete, the student must:

-- have a passing grade (C- or above) up to that point in the class. - have completed at least 2/3 of the course work up to that point. - present a formal document regarding the nature of emergency or the medical problem.
+- have a passing grade (C- or above) up to that point in the class. - have completed at least 2/3 of the course work up to that point (thus, essentially, completed everything but the final exam). - present a formal document regarding the nature of emergency or the medical problem.

-13.4.
+14.4.
 Invalid reasons for requesting an incomplete.

-• Falling behind in this course or a heavy work load in other courses are not acceptable reasons for requesting an incomplete.

-• If you miss a midterm (for whatever reasons), you will not qualify for an incomplete, as your grade before the final exam will include a 0 on that midterm, which will not have been "resurrected" by the final at the time of requesting the incomplete grade.
+- Falling behind in this course or a heavy work load in other courses are not acceptable reasons for requesting an incomplete. - If you miss a midterm (for whatever reasons), you will not qualify for an incomplete, as your grade before the final exam will include a 0 on that midterm, which will not have been "resurrected" by the final at the time of requesting the incomplete grade.

-14. Academic Integrity
+15. Academic Integrity